 Example

-# settings: # renderers: # myCustomRenderer: "() => `<strong>${context.value}</strong>`" # columns: # - binding: status # render: myCustomRenderer
+# renderers: # myCustomRenderer: "() => `<strong>${context.value}</strong>`" # columns: # status: # render: myCustomRenderer

 list (object, optional)